DanielJordanovv/Fitness1919-WebApp/README.md

 At Fitness1919, the products are specially selected so that our customers can get the best macronutrients to help build muscle mass or lose weight, or just enjoy the quality of our products.

 🔨 Built With
-ASP.NET Core 6.0 MVC
+ ASP.NET Core 6.0 MVC,
-Bootstrap
+ Bootstrap,
-NUnit
+ NUnit,
-HTML
+ HTML,
-HTML5
+ HTML5,
-CSS
+ CSS,
-JS
+ JS,
-ASP.NET Core Areas
+ ASP.NET Core Areas,
-MSSQL Server
+ MSSQL Server,
-FavIcon
+ FavIcon,
  🤡ChatGPT🤡

 👑Admin Panel👑
 ![image](https://github.com/DanielJordanovv/Fitness1919-WebApp/assets/114871054/d2e8098e-ea19-4c17-9d98-3757942371b8)